Sheshikanthpulle/event-planner/README.md

 -------------------------
 Enhancement Opportunities
 -------------------------
+- To make the application generic, I didn't use any specific words like location or session in the application context.
+  * With this application can also be used in lottery system where users will join and provide their lottery number as response within the active period and the lottery number will be picked randomly when the session ends.
 - In this system we will get the user count who attends the event with the user response count
 - We can analyze the user responses to provide ratings and reviews to the places
 - The solution can be enhanced to authorized user's by implementing authorization connecting with company user database via Single Sign On (SSO)